Photographic tour of South India

 THE PARTICIPANTS

 This tour is for anyone interested in photography, from novice to experienced amateur or professionals, who want to expand their vision, improve technical skills, and change the way they see.
-As instructor, Richard’s greatest challenge is to help participants see the world in new, active and deeply meaningful ways.
+As instructor, Elisa’s goal is to help participants see the world in new, active and deeply meaningful ways.
 This tour will provide an opportunity to meet with people who are totally immersed in photography, exchange ideas and share enthusiasm with others involved in the medium.
 Time spent as a group can be a journey both visually and emotionally - a time for the soul to get away from the daily routines and refresh the creative energies.

 ABOUT US

 Elisa is a Toronto based filmmaker and photographer who spends much of her time traveling far from the city.
-Her most recent love is South India, a place she has made 5 trips to in as many years.
+She feels very much at home in India and has traveled there 10 times in as many years.
 She has taught photography in Mysore to help empower trafficked women and children and she is currently working on 2 documentaries films in Karnataka about survivors of human trafficking.
 Her work is fuelled by an impetuous desire to partake in the stories that unfold around her and she is consistently drawn to a world of new relationships, new beginnings and most importantly, stories with a human face.
-She has been designing tours for Richard since 2003.View her website
+View her website

 INCLUDED

-Surface transportation from Cochin to Mysore.
+Surface transportation from Cochin to Mysore (does not include flights from Mysore to Mumbai)

 Standard fan cooled rooms based on double occupancy